stefoss23/bkrs/README.md

 # BKRadSim
-Signal level radar simulator tool for tracking algorithm development
+Signal level radar simulator tool for tracking algorithm development (c++ or Python)

 BKRadSim is a radar signal level simulation software library specifically designed for naval radars.
 Its end product is the raw signal sampling after reception